 - 1. The recipients must be members of the full-time teaching faculty of The University of North Carolina at Pembroke. - 2.
 The recipients must be in current service at the University, and the award must be presented for work performed while in service at the University. - 3.
-The award must be presented for work performed while in service at the University - 4.
 An award recipient shall be eligible to receive the same award a second time after a period of seven years.